rse-aunz/rse-aunz.github.io/_posts/2021-11-26-RSE-Survey.markdown

 The survey closes on 14 January 2022.
 RSEs need to understand the community they work in.
 National associations, funders and other policymakers need to understand the RSE community if they are to support it.
 Please help us provide this data and support the RSE community by completing the survey linked above.

 ---

-<a name="#ref-1"/>1.
-Professor Simon Hettrick is Deputy Director of the Software Sustainability Institute and a Director of the Southampton Research Software Group.
+This post was created and shared with RSE-AUNZ by Professor Simon Hettrick, Deputy Director of the Software Sustainability Institute and a Director of the Southampton Research Software Group.